 - 1/8 tsp cream of tartar

-3. Next, add in sifted flour with baking powder in 2 batches and fold in gently till just mixed in, dont over fold.
+3. Next, add in sifted flour in 2 batches and fold in gently till just mixed in, dont over fold.
 Set aside.

 4. Whisk egg whites till large bubbles form, add in cream of tartar and continue whisking.
-Add in sugar slowly and whisk till soft peak.
+Add in sugar slowly and whisk till firm peak.

 5. Transfer 1/3 of meringue to yolk mixture and mix to loosen.
 Then pour all of yolk mixture into remaining meringue and fold gently till no white is visible.